IIIF/api/source/api/presentation/3.0/index.md

 ##  1. Introduction

+There are many different types of digitized or digital compound objects: ancient scrolls, paintings, letters, books, newspapers, films, operas, albums, field recordings and computer generated animations.
+These resources often bear the written or spoken word, and this linguistic content is often as important as the visual or audible representation.

-Access to digital representations of structured resources is a fundamental requirement for many research activities, the transmission of cultural knowledge, and for the daily pursuits of every web citizen.
+Access to these representations is a fundamental requirement for many research activities, the transmission of cultural knowledge, and for the daily pursuits of every web citizen.
 Digital content is the primary mode of transmission for access to cultural heritage, science and entertainment.
 Collections of both digitized physical objects and much born-digital content benefit from a standardized description of their structure, layout and presentation mode.

-This document describes how the structure and layout of composite objects can be made available in a standard manner.
-Many different styles of viewer can be implemented that consume the information to enable a rich and dynamic experience, presenting content from across collections and institutions.
+This document specifies this standardized description.
+Many different rich and dynamic user experiences can be implemented, presenting content from across collections and institutions.

-A composite object may comprise a series of pages, surfaces or other views; for example the single view of a painting, the two sides of a photograph, four cardinal views of a statue, or the many pages of an edition of a newspaper or book.
-The primary requirements for this specification are to provide an order for these views, the resources needed to display a representation of the view, and the descriptive information needed to allow the user to understand what is being seen.
+A composite object may comprise a series of pages, surfaces, or extents of time; for example the single view of a painting, the two sides of a photograph, four cardinal views of a statue, the many pages of an edition of a newspaper or book, or the duration of an act of an opera.
+The primary requirements of this specification are to provide an order for these views or extents, the resources needed to present them, and the descriptive information needed to allow the user to understand what is being seen or heard.

 The principles of [Linked Data][org-linked-data] and the [Architecture of the Web][org-w3c-webarch] are adopted in order to provide a distributed and interoperable framework.
 The [Shared Canvas data model][shared-canvas] and [JSON-LD][org-w3c-json-ld] are leveraged to create an easy-to-implement, JSON-based format.